amd/HPCTrainingDock/README.md

 ./manage.sh
 ```

-To transfer all the files from the "TransferFiles" directory over to the teacher account
+To transfer all the files from the "TransferFiles" directory over to the <admin_username> account

 ```
-rsync -avz -e "ssh -p 2222" ../TransferFiles/ teacher@localhost:.
+rsync -avz -e "ssh -p 2222" ../TransferFiles/ <admin_username>@localhost:.
 ```

-To check all the test cases, run the ./runTests.sh script in the teacher account or at ../examples/TestExamples/runTests.sh.
+To check all the test cases, run the ./runTests.sh script in the <admin_username> account or at ../examples/TestExamples/runTests.sh.

 ```
 rm -rf HPCTrainingExamples && \